yesplease/docs/docs/feed-creator/README.md

 </span>
 ```

+**Item selector**

-* Item selector - if you've got a number of items on a page that you're trying to capture, this should be CSS to select all item elements.
+If you've got a number of items on a page that you're trying to capture, this should be CSS to select all item elements.
 Based on our HTML snippet above, we'd enter `span.entry` here.

+**Item title**

-* Item title - Feed Creator will use the first `<a>` element found inside the element selected by the item selector and use its link text as the title.
+Feed Creator will use the first `<a>` element found inside the element selected by the item selector and use its link text as the title.
 To use a different element for the title, specify a selector for that element.
 This gets applied in the context of the item element.
 To omit item titles from your feed, enter `0` here.

+**Item URL**

-* Item URL - As above, the first `<a>` element will be used by default and its `href` attribute value will be the item URL.
+As above, the first `<a>` element will be used by default and its `href` attribute value will be the item URL.
 To use a different `a` element for the URL, specify a selector for that.
 To omit item URLs, enter `0`.
 To use the source URL (what you've entered as the page URL) for all items, enter `1`.

+**Item description**

-* Item description - If the item element selected by the item selector contains a summary or description text, you can target that here.
+If the item element selected by the item selector contains a summary or description text, you can target that here.
 Based on our HTML snippet above, we'd enter `.intro` here.

+**Item date**

-* Item date - if there's a date too, target that here.
+If there's a date too, target that here.
 Based on our HTML snippet above, we'd enter: `.entry-date`.

 #### Example